 But with hundreds — if not thousands — of food storage containers on the market, how do you find the right type for you?

-If you're ready to buy right away, the product matrix above displays our top picks.
+If you're ready to buy right away, the product list above displays our top picks.
 But if you need more information, please read on to learn more about which food storage containers are right for you.

 Should you buy food storage containers that are plastic or glass?
 Would you appreciate containers with locking lids?
 Below, we investigate the options.